Pain Under Right Rib Cage: 12 Causes & Treatment

 Normally, hepatitis is caused by a virus, but it can also be caused by the use of some medications or the production of abnormal antibodies (which is also referred to as autoimmune hepatitis).
 Read more about the causes of acute hepatitis and the symptoms associated with it.

-What to do: Patients with hepatitis are advised to be assessed by a liver specialist, who will identify the type of hepatitis present and indicate the most appropriate treatment to prevent further complications.
+How to treat: Patients with hepatitis are advised to be assessed by a liver specialist, who will identify the type of hepatitis present and indicate the most appropriate treatment to prevent further complications.

 10. Cirrhosis